-Local agencies receive federal funds to invest in improving the local infrastructure and share in the cost of those projects by providing a 20% local match.
+Local agencies receive federal funds to invest in improving the local infrastructure and share in the cost of those projects by providing 20% local match.
 To keep federal funds coming to Missouri, all federal funds received each year must be committed to projects.
-If the available funds are not fully committed, then the funds are at risk of being rescinded, which jeopardizes the ability to receive more federal funds to deliver more projects.
+If the funds are not committed, the funds are at risk of being rescinded which jeopardizes the ability to get more federal funds for more projects.

-For federal fiscal year 2020, local agencies received \$126 million for local transportation projects bringing their total balance available to invest to \$214.7 million.
-In second quarter FFY 2020, 18% (\$38.5 million) of the available funds has been committed to local projects.
-This is a 1% increase in commitments compared to second quarter FFY 2019.
+For the first quarter of federal fiscal year 2020, local agencies received \$126 million for local transportation projects.
+Along with the previous balance of \$81 million, local agencies have \$207 million to invest.
+Three percent (\$6.5 million) of the available funds has been committed to local projects.
+This is a 7% decrease in commitments compared to first quarter FFY 2019.
+Recently, meetings with the three metropolitan planning organizations and seven districts took place to discuss the program goal, FFY2020 program balances and projects.